ConnerArdman/Code-Quality-Guide/_pages/03CSS.md

   <a name="redundant-rules"></a><a name="2.1"></a>
   - [2.1](#redundant-rules) Avoid writing redundant rules if they appear for the same reason.
 For example, if you want to make all headings red, use a single rule.
 However, if two unrelated elements are set to have `5px` margin, there is no need to factor that out.
 The general rule here is only group them together if changing one would always mean wanting to change both.

     > Why?
 The goal here is to create readable and scalable CSS.
-In the example given, if we had a seperate rule for each heading it would be confusing to read.
+In the example given, if we had a separate rule for each heading it would be confusing to read.
 This way, it is very clear that all headings have this same color.
 Additionally, if we ever decide to change the color in the future, we only need to change it in one place.
 However, in the case of unrelated styles, it could actually make our code harder to update in the future!

     ```css
     /* bad */